 Save the file that contains both the experimental procedure and results in the native file format of the rheometer instrument control software to ascertain the linear viscoelastic region (LVR) of the mucus sample.

-NOTE: This can be done with the strain amplitude (%) and oscillation stress (σ) before the data enters the non-linear viscoelastic region (NLVR).
+NOTE: This can be done by setting the X-axis of the plot to strain amplitude (%) or oscillation stress (σ) before the data enters the non-linear viscoelastic region (NLVR) (see Supplementary Figure 16).

 Run the dynamic sweeps and steady state shear rate flow test experiments in Linear Viscoelastic Range (LVR) for the mucus of known concentration 100, mg/mL to generate results from three independent mucus samples of 100 mg/mL.
 Perform these steps on the available mucus concentration samples individually.